 Natural process-led conservation approaches are used more widely to support functioning ecosystems and shape an ever-changing landscape.

 This priority is about focusing on restoring natural processes as the end goal, rather than a specific habitat or mosaic of habitats.
 Properly functioning natural processes will result in more dynamic habitats, which many wildlife species will benefit from, and will allow transition zones to develop as one habitat changes into another.
 This is known as a kaleidoscope model, as opposed to a mosaic model of fixed habitat patches in the landscape.
-Enabling this landscape change is likely to require larger areas and sufficient time to work effectively, and some species may still require targeted interventions.
+Enabling this landscape change is likely to require larger areas and sufficient time to work effectively, and some species and habitats will still require targeted interventions.

 Nature recovery in action